Scandinavian rugs: Influence

+Development of rya

 By the fourteenth century A.D., Scandinavians had developed the art of the Rya (or Ryijy).
-These distinctive rugs represented a new development in the art form that told the story of the artisans responsible for them: unlike the Oriental rugs of the Eastern Empire to which the Scandinavians had become accustomed, Ryas were made thick with shaggy, long pile: these rugs were specifically engineered to help the Scandinavian people weather their notoriously harsh winters.
-Soon after their development, Ryas were everywhere in Middle Ages Scandinavia, often replacing traditional Oriental rugs as well as cloaks and blankets.
-Examples of this sort of rug have been found at archaeological excavations of old Viking settlements, most notably in York, England.
+Unlike the Oriental rugs of the Eastern Empire to which the Scandinavians had become accustomed, Ryas were made thick with shaggy, long pile: these rugs were designed to help the Scandinavian people weather their cold winters.
+Soon after their development, Ryas were common in Middle Ages Scandinavia, often replacing traditional Oriental rugs as well as cloaks and blankets.
+Examples of this type of rug have been found at archaeological excavations of old Viking settlements, most notably in York, England.

-In addition to serving as wall coverings and blankets for noblemen and commoners alike, traditional Ryas were also used in marriage ceremonies throughout Scandinavia, throughout the Middle Ages.
-Ryas woven for such occasions are very distinct pieces, often featuring the initials of the bride and the groom, the date of the wedding ceremony, a set of double hearts, and symbols and signs that represented the groom’s and the bride’s families.
-Wedding Ryas were extremely important, and perhaps represent the most distinct development in Scandinavian rug-making.
+In addition to serving as wall coverings and blankets for noblemen and commoners, traditional Ryas were used in marriage ceremonies in Scandinavia throughout the Middle Ages.
+Ryas woven for weddings often feature the initials of the bride and the groom, the date of the wedding ceremony, a set of double hearts, and symbols and signs that represented the groom's and the bride's families.
+Wedding Ryas were important, and perhaps represent the most distinct development in Scandinavian rug-making.

 Even as the Scandinavian rug-making tradition matured from the 1500s through the 1800s, more traditionally Oriental themes were incorporated into the finest Scandinavian rugs, with the Tree of Life motif featuring most prominently.
-A standby in Persian rugs, the Tree of Life symbol was adapted by the rug-makers of Scandinavia to represent family trees and ties.
+Common in Persian rugs, the Tree of Life symbol was adapted by the rug-makers of Scandinavia to represent family trees and ties.